Lightstreamer/Lightstreamer-kafka-connector/README.md

 Lightstreamer Kafka Connector is also available as _Sink Connector plugin_ to be installed into _Kafka Connect_.

-In this scenario, an instance of the Connector plugin acts as a [_Remote Adapter_](https://github.com/Lightstreamer/Lightstreamer-lib-adapter-java-remote) for the Lightstreamer server as depicted in the following picture:
+In this scenario, an instance of the connector plugin acts as a [_Remote Adapter_](https://github.com/Lightstreamer/Lightstreamer-lib-adapter-java-remote) for the Lightstreamer server as depicted in the following picture:

 ![KafkaConnectArchitecture](pictures/kafka-connect.png)